 Everyone makes mistakes, and the first step towards recovery is loving yourself.
 Unfortunately, loving one’s self doesn’t come naturally, and it’s something we must work hard for every day.
 For recovering addicts and other troubled individuals, this may be harder to do because of their painful past, but it’s time to move forward and start the right way of living.

-Here are some of the best self-care practices you can do for personal growth, changing yourself for the better.
+Here are some of the best self-care practices you can do for personal growth, and changing yourself for the better.

 Acknowledge You Need Help

-Transitional living homes or sober living homes are places that individuals often move into after finishing an addiction treatment program, proving as a middle ground between rehab and returning home for recovering individuals.
+Transitional living homes or sober living homes are places that individuals often move into after finishing an addiction treatment program, proving a middle ground between rehab and returning home for recovering individuals.
 Transitional housing provides temporary housing for troubled individuals, helping people get back on track until they’re ready to transition into permanent and affordable housing.

 If you’re looking for a fresh start, there are plenty of transitional housing programs throughout the nation.
 Joining these programs can also expose you to other recovering people, allowing you to share experiences and have closure, knowing you’re not alone.